Back end of line: Metalization

+(for insulation purposes) and metal layers (for the interconnect tracks).
+The vias between layers and the interconnects on the individual layers are thus formed using a structuring process.

+Common metals are copper and aluminum.
 BEOL generally begins when the first layer of metal is deposited on the wafer.
 BEOL includes contacts, insulating layers (dielectrics), metal levels, and bonding sites for chip-to-package connections.

-After the last FEOL step, there is a wafer with isolated transistors (without any wires).
-In BEOL part of fabrication stage contacts (pads), interconnect wires, vias and dielectric structures are formed.
-For modern IC process, more than 10 metal layers can be added in the BEOL.
+For modern IC processes, more than 10 metal layers can be added in the BEOL.

+Before 1998, practically all chips used aluminium for the metal interconnection layers, whereas copper is mostly used nowadays.